valleyceo/code_journal/readme.md

 │   ├── 3_Maximum_XOR_of_Two_Numers_in_Array.py
 │   ├── 3_Word_Search_II.py
 │   ├── a.
 BT - Construct - Clone Binary Tree with Random Pointer.py
 │   ├── a.
+BT - Construct - Construct Binary Tree From String.py
+│   ├── a.
 BT - Construct - Flatten Binary Tree (Algo).py
 │   ├── a.
 BT - Construct - Longest Path with Different Adjacent Characters.py
 │   ├── a.
 BT - Construct - Populating Next Right Pointers in Each Node.py